 Supplementary Figure 1.
-Validation of MHB with Illumina 450k methylation array and RRBS data. (a) Absolute Pearson’s r versus absolute LD r2 (b) The Pearson's r2 in RRBS and HM450K were significantly higher in overlapped MHBs with WGBS compared with the MHBs without overlapping with WGBS MHBs
+Characteristics of MHB in human genome. (a) Distribution of genomic length of MHB in human genome. (b) Distribution of CpG density (CpGs/bp) in MHB regions. (c) Distribution of MHB in different function regions with different CpG density quantile. we broke the MHBs into quartiles where the CpGs/bp of each quantile is as follows: (0,0.046414], (0.046414,0.096774], (0.096774, 0.15508], and (0.15508,0.6].
+We found that while the 1st bin are only 3% of the total number of CpG island overlapping MHBs, it was 50% of CpG shelf MHBs, and contributed the most to Fantom enhancers, LAD, and LOCK elements.
+Notably, the number of Super-enhancer and TAD overlapping MHBs were similarly distributed across the bins which is probably a reflection of these features having no known CpG density specificity.

 Supplementary Figure 2.
+Validation analysis to CpG linkage disequilibrium in primary cancer samples. kidney cancer WGBS data were downloaded from GSE63183 and same method were applied to check the linkage disequilibrium in primary cancer samples (r2>0.9 as the threshold and shown as yellow dot line).

+Supplementary Figure 3.
+Validation of MHB with Illumina 450k methylation array and RRBS data. (a) Absolute Pearson’s r versus absolute LD r2 (b) The Pearson's r2 in RRBS and HM450K were significantly higher in overlapped MHBs with WGBS compared with the MHBs without overlapping with WGBS MHBs.

+Supplementary Figure 4.
 Profiles of H3K27ac, H3K4me3 and H3K4me1 over methylation haplotype blocks for 12 adult tissue types.
 X-axis are distances from the center of methylation haplotype blocks (+/- 1000) and y-axis are the average reads density in RPKM (input normalized reads per kilobase per million).

-Supplementary Figure 3.
+Supplementary Figure 5.
 PCA analysis of human tissues and cells based on MHL.